-Why has my premium changed?
+Why has my premium increased?

 Let’s start by looking at how insurance works.